russmckendrick/records/content/albums/doing-it-for-the-kids-547494/index.md

 ---
 title: "Various - Doing It For The Kids"
-album_artist: "Various"
+artist: "Various"
-album_title: "Doing It For The Kids"
+album_name: "Doing It For The Kids"
 date: 2016-11-16
 release_id: "547494"
 slug: "doing-it-for-the-kids-547494"
+hideSummary: true
 cover:
     image: "doing-it-for-the-kids-547494.jpg"
+    alt: "Doing It For The Kids by Various"
+    caption: "Doing It For The Kids by Various"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Alternative Rock", "Indie Rock"]
 ---

 ## Tracklisting